bramceulemans/Faker/.github/CONTRIBUTING.md

 If you've written a new formatter, added a new locale, or fixed a bug, your contribution is welcome!

-Before proposing a pull request, please these contribution guidelines.
+Before proposing a pull request, please read these contribution guidelines.

 ## Issues & Pull Requests